About Ashland County

 • Processing fees may apply for copies of arrest reports and related documentation.

-• Citizens requesting records should be prepared to provide specific information such as names, dates, and case numbers when available to facilitate efficient record retrieval.
+• Citizens requesting records should be prepared to provide specific information such as names, dates, and case numbers when available to help with efficient record retrieval.

 Criminal, Arrest & Jail Records